Las Vegas After Dark

 The Strip from The Cosmopolitan

 If you have seen any photos of The Strip, it is most likely this one.
-This is a very ‘classic’ view that showcases the main area of The Strip - With the fountains and Eiffel Tower.
+This is a very ‘classic’ view that showcases the main area of The Strip with the fountains and Eiffel Tower.
 Where do you go for this?
 Well, you get a room at The Cosmopolitan and try to be around floor 30 to 40.
 You need to pay specifically for the “Terrace Studio Fountain View”, or you can get even fancier with their wrap-around balcony view.
-But the Terrace Studio is your cheapest bet and will get you this view.
-You can chill out like I did through sunset and get a variety of shots as the fountains go off around every 15 minutes.
+But the Terrace Studio is your cheapest bet for this view.
+You can chill out like I did through sunset and get a variety of shots as the fountains go off (around every 15 minutes).

 The Strip Skyline

-You can escape the chaos of the Strip and instead find some skyline views of the entire skyline from a distance.
-I’ll admit, as you can see from this image, I haven’t done this at night yet.
-But I have scoped out several different angles around The Strip by drone and found a few great views.
-DRONE does make this easiest, and you can use your LAANC approved app to find where you can fly with authorization and create panorama’s like this (day or night).
-I love in particular compressing the mountains with the skyline to showcase where desert meets city.
-This is best done with a telephoto, in this case the 7x zoom feature of my DJI Mavic 3 drone and 2 images combined.
+You can escape the chaos of The Strip and instead find some views of the entire skyline from a distance.
+I have scoped out several different angles around The Strip by drone and found a few great spots.
+DRONE does make this easiest, and you can use your LAANC approved app to find where you can fly with authorization and create panorama’s like this.
+In particular, I love compressing the mountains with the skyline to showcase where desert meets city.
+This is best done with a telephoto, in this case the 7x zoom feature of my DJI Mavic 3 drone, and as an added step, I combined many images together; 22 in this case!

 The Strip By Drone

 For my flight, I opted for a weekday morning before sunrise to have the least amount of traffic.
 I also only requested a single flight location where I only flew VERTICALLY, not horizontally.
-I was told to having horizontal movement would be a bigger flight concern by the LVMPD and to do that required police to be on sight with me.
-I was given pricing for that and it ended up being a minimum of $700!!! $88hr + 1hr pickup/dropoff per officer for 2 officers for 3 hrs minimum is $88 x 8… SO - If you want to spend that, go for it and you can fly up/down the Strip (if they approve - which if you picked a busy night they might still reject it).
+I was told having horizontal movement would be a bigger flight concern by the LVMPD, and to do that required police to be on sight with me.
+I was given pricing for that, and it ended up being a minimum of $700!!! $88hr + 1hr pickup/dropoff per officer for 2 officers for 3 hrs minimum is $88 x 8… SO - If you want to spend that, go for it.
+Then you can legally fly up/down The Strip (if they approve - which if you picked a busy night they might still reject it).
+Some of the penalties for flying illegally can include significant fines, up to $250,000, criminal charges, and prison time.

-With that in mind, here is the process to be legally authorized:
+With that in mind, here is the process to be legally authorized.
+You will need:

-- You need General Liability Insurance and a custom waiver that lists Clark County and LVMPD.
+- General Liability Insurance and a custom waiver that lists Clark County and LVMPD

-- You need to plan over 60 days in advance due to different timelines.
+- Plan over 60 days in advance due to different timelines

-- FAA Drone Authorization of the flight ideally you submit 75 days in advance.
+- FAA Drone Authorization of the flight - ideally submitted 75 days in advance

-- Launch location needs to be determined.
-You either need approval from private property like the Casino’s (good luck), OR you need to find a County Maintained sidewalk like I did.
+- A launch location - You either need approval from private property like the Casino’s (good luck), OR you need to find a County Maintained sidewalk like I did.

-- Clark County Special Events Permit needs 60 days notice.
+- Clark County Special Events Permit, which needs 60 days notice

-- County Film Permit needs 15 days notice and a $45 fee.
+- County Film Permit, which needs 15 days notice and a $45 fee

 ALL of that is to say - I have only done this once due to the headache.
 But I did get this pretty cool 360 Panorama as well.